EKAIMENYI/PLPBasicGitAssignment/README.md

 git commit -m "First Commit": I successfully committed my changes with the commit message "First Commit".
 This likely included the addition of a new file named "forms.html".

-git remote set-url origin https://github.com/EKAIMENYI/PLPBasicGitAssignment: I updated the URL of the existing remote repository "origin" to the correct URL.

-git push -u origin main: I tried to push my changes from the local "main" branch to the remote repository named "origin".
-However, I encountered an error indicating that the remote contains work that I do not have locally.
-Git suggested pulling changes from the remote before pushing again.

-git push -u origin master: I successfully pushed my changes from the local "master" branch to the remote repository named "origin".
-Git provided a message indicating that the push was successful and provided a URL where I can create a pull request on GitHub.
+git remote set-url origin https://github.com/EKAIMENYI/PLPBasicGitAssignment: I updated the URL of the existing remote repository "origin" to the correct URL. git push -u origin master: I successfully pushed my changes from the local "master" branch to the remote repository named "origin".